 They also enforce customs duties regulations.
 A customs duty, sometimes called an import duty, is a tax applied to products imported for resale.

-Import duties may be applied to protect local production, to penalize the country of import, to penalize a product that would be sold below fair market value (anti-dumping), or simply as a source of government revenue.
+Import duties or custom duty tax may be applied to protect local production, to penalize the country of import, to penalize a product that would be sold below fair market value (anti-dumping), or simply as a source of government revenue.

 Two variables determine whether customs duties apply: